Transhealth

-Transhealth, Inc. is an American independent and comprehensive trans healthcare center that services trans and gender-diverse adults, children, and families.
+Transhealth, Inc. is an American independent and comprehensive trans healthcare center that services trans and gender-diverse individuals and families.
 Transhealth was founded in Western Massachusetts in 2021 to provide clinical care, research, advocacy, and education related to gender-affirming healthcare.

 History

 Needs assessment

 The PATH Project (Plan and Act for Transgender Health)], a needs assessment conducted as a partnership between local gender-diverse community members and staff from The Fenway Institute, Cooley Dickinson Health Care, and Harvard Medical School, was designed to inform the creation of Transhealth.

 Founding

 Transhealth was incorporated in Massachusetts on October 16, 2020.
-At the time, the organization incorporated with Dallas Ducar NP as the President, Katie Wolf as the Treasurer and Clerk, and a Board consisting of Perry Cohen, Lauren Meade MD, and Adrian Daul MD.
-At this time, Dallas Ducar was elected to the position of Chief Executive Officer and Katie Wolf was hired as Chief Operating Officer.

 Transhealth opened on May 4, 2021.The healthcare center began by providing care for trans and gender-diverse people of all ages in Western Massachusetts clinical services including: primary adult care, pediatric care, gender-affirming hormonal care, and mental healthcare.
 A range of non-clinical services were also in the vision to support the community, research, education, and advocacy.
 These pillars of clinical care, research, education, and advocacy were advanced through local partnerships, educating students, collaboration with policy advocates, and expanding patient care.